 As a psychotherapist who lives with chronic pain and works primarily with people diagnosed with borderline personality disorder, it is not surprising that I would see overlaps.
 After all, finding similarities with clients is valuable for building empathy, deepening insights, and contributing to the therapeutic alliance.
-However, the commonality I have found is striking—not so much about symptoms themselves, but in the wider context of their social meaning and treatment.
+However, the commonality I have found is striking—not only in some of the symptoms themselves, but also in the wider context of their social meaning and treatment.
 Both conditions are poorly understood problems whose prognoses depend largely on validation and pain management skill-building.
 Consider:

 1. Bias.
-People with chronic pain (especially with fibromyalgia) are often maligned as “difficult,” as are people with borderline personality disorder.
+People with chronic pain (especially with fibromyalgia or other poorly understood pain syndromes) are often maligned as “difficult,” as are people with borderline personality disorder.
 Many healthcare professionals prefer not to treat people with either condition.
-Part of this reluctance comes from professionals own struggles to work effectively with people either condition.
-This lack of understanding can cause clients’ symptoms to worsen.
+Part of this reluctance comes from professionals' own struggles and inadequacies to work effectively with people either condition.
+This lack of understanding can lead to invalidating responses, which negatively impact clients’ experience.

 2. Blame.
-Fibromyalgia has been criticized as a poorly defined, wastebasket category, or—even worse—a specious diagnosis of people who cannot contend with normal or “imagined” aches and pains.
+Fibromyalgia has been criticized as a poorly defined, wastebasket category, or—even worse—a specious diagnosis of people who cannot contend with "normal" aches and pains.
 Similarly, people with borderline personality disorder are often blamed for their difficulties.
-When people think of borderline personality, the focus is often on behavior, seen as a character defect, rather than on the experience or circumstances that led to the condition.
-In both cases, individuals are criticized for their inability to “get better” or “get over it” rather than treated as suffering from a legitimate, painful condition.
+When people think of borderline personality, the focus is often on behavior, seen as a character defect, rather than on the experience for the individual, or circumstances that led to the heightened emotionality or dysregulation.
+In both cases, individuals are often criticized for their inability to “get better” or “get over it,” rather than treated as suffering from a challenging painful condition.
 Much has been written about the “controversy” of fibromyalgia, and whether reported experiences are “real.”
 In response, patients may even doubt the legitimacy of their own experience or blame themselves for their own suffering.

 3. Hypersensitivity.
 The underlying experience of people with borderline personality disorder is extreme emotional sensitivity: Events are more likely to be experienced as emotional, and the resultant arousal is significantly more intense and slower to recede than for other people.
 People with fibromyalgia suffer from hypersensitivity to physical pain, in whom seemingly benign stimuli such as noise, light, cold, or stress of any kind can exacerbate pain.

 4. Overwhelming distress.
-Because everyone experiences pain, the significance of these conditions can be underestimated.
-Sufferers can be seen as weak, unable to handle distress.
+Because everyone experiences distress, the significance of the pain involved for individuals with these conditions is underestimated.
+Sufferers can be seen as weak.
 However, the persistent and pervasive distress experienced by people with these diagnoses is distinct from typical or expected ups and downs.
 Living with borderline personality disorder has been described as existing in an emotionally flooded state or as an “emotional burn victim.”
 The pain of fibromyalgia and related conditions can overwhelm even the most grounded of people—accounting for the high prevalence of depression among chronic pain sufferers.
 Symptom overlap can also occur.
 Emotional pain can manifest somatically; and unrelenting physical pain can magnify emotionality, alter one’s sense of self, affect relationships, and increase vulnerabilities to distress.
 High levels of distress can make each day or moment an exercise in crisis management.
 People are often desperate for comfort and relief.

 Simply put, people with both disorders suffer from kinks in their emotion and pain-processing systems, respectively.
 Both disorders likely develop through a complex interaction of biological and environmental factors, and remain in place because of altered processing systems.